bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

-I think that (PARITAL) has a nice declarative typing rule.
+I think that (PARTIAL) has a nice declarative typing rule.